 Insertion mutations involve the addition of one or more nucleotide pairs in the DNA sequence.
 This can result in a frameshift mutation by disrupting the reading frame of the gene when the total number added is not a multiple of three nucleotides.
 Insertions can result in a nonfunctional protein being made or previously inactive regions of the genome being turned on.

 The deletion mutations involve the loss of one or more pairs of nucleotides from DNA.
 Just like insertions, deletions may also result in a frameshift mutation, provided the deleted no. of nucleotides is not a multiple of three.
 Deletions can quite possibly result in the loss of certain vital genetic information that would be required to produce either truncated or malfunctioning proteins.
-Such an event can have serious implications on the organism's survival.
+Such an event can have serious implications for the organism's survival.

 These introduce or remove any nucleotides from a sequence, creating a different reading frame for a gene.
 The code of the genes is read in triplets, which means that frameshifts alter how nucleotides are grouped, resulting in an entirely different amino acid chain thereafter.
 Commonly, the resulting protein has no function, and these effects alone can dramatically impact an organism's phenotype.